clydebarrow/esphome-docs-hugo/content/components/rf_bridge.md

 {{< /note >}}
 ## Portisch firmware

-If you have flashed the secondary MCU with the [Portisch firmware ](https://github.com/Portisch/RF-Bridge-EFM8BB1), ESPHome is able to receive the extra protocols that can be decoded as well as activate the other modes supported.
+If you have flashed the secondary MCU with the [Portisch firmware](https://github.com/Portisch/RF-Bridge-EFM8BB1), ESPHome is able to receive the extra protocols that can be decoded as well as activate the other modes supported.